 Side Effects & Safety

-Cranberry is LIKELY SAFE for most people.
-Cranberry juice and cranberry extracts have been used safely in research.
+Cranberry is LIKELY SAFE for most people when taken by mouth.
+Cranberry juice and cranberry extracts have been used safely in people.
 Cranberry juice is LIKELY SAFE for children.
-But drinking too much cranberry juice can cause some side effects such as mild stomach upset and diarrhea.
+However, drinking too much cranberry juice can cause some side effects such as mild stomach upset and diarrhea.
 Drinking more than 1 liter per day for a long period of time might increase the chance of getting kidney stones.